-The Federal Financial Management Improvement Act requires certain executive branch agencies to implement and maintain financial management systems that substantially comply with federal financial management systems requirements, applicable accounting standards, and the U.S. Standard General Ledger at the transaction level.
+The FFMIA requires certain executive branch federal agencies to implement and maintain financial management systems that substantially comply with federal financial management systems requirements, applicable accounting standards, and the U.S. Standard General Ledger at the transaction level.
 A financial management system includes an agency's overall financial operation, reflecting the people, processes, and technology to capture, classify, summarize, and report data in a meaningful manner to support business decisions.

-Although we are not required to report under this act, we conformed with the requirements of OMB Circular A-123, Appendix D, Compliance with the Federal Financial Management Improvement Act of 1996, for FY 2018.
-We assess available information from audit reports and other relevant sources to determine whether our financial management systems substantially comply with the Federal Financial Management Improvement Act.
+Although we are not required to report under this act, we conformed with the requirements of Appendix D to OMB Circular A-123, Compliance with the FFMIA for FY 2019.
+We assessed our financial management systems along with available information from audit reports and other relevant sources to determine whether our financial management systems substantially comply with the FFMIA as of September 30, 2019.